 As former legal counsel to the State Board of Medicine, the State Board of Osteopathic Medicine and the State Board of Psychology among other state licensing boards, Attorney Rish has a thorough understanding of PHMP, the VRP, and the ordering of physical and mental examinations.
 Attorney Rish can explain the differences between an invitation to undergo a PHMP evaluation prompted by a DUI arrest and a board issued letter of concern arising from an initial application.
 Attorney Rish understands the nuances of the options a health care practitioner possesses in these two distinct situations.
 Attorney Rish has observed first-hand the adverse, and permanent effect that the advice some attorneys have had on their clients' license and employment.

 There is no correct answer that is applicable in every situation to every profession.
-For example, a decision by a physician, or other direct biller, to decline VRP participation may have a significantly more adverse consequence than the same decision by a nurse.
+For example, a decision by a physician, or other direct biller of insurance, to decline VRP participation may have a significantly more adverse consequence than the same decision by a nurse who does not have a provider participation agreement with network insurance companies for the reimbursement of the services that they provide patients.
 Before making such a significant decision, you should consult with an experienced professional license defense attorney, such as Attorney Rish, who can explain the potential implications of participating or declining to participate in the VRP.

 Contact Attorney Rish to answer the questions you might have following a criminal arrest, after receiving a letter of concern or other invitation to participate in a voluntary evaluation from the PHMP, or an order compelling you to undergo a physical and mental evaluation.
 Attorney Rish is available to provide a low-cost, flat fee consultation twenty-four hours a day.
 Attorney Rish is also available to assist health care facilities and practices with questions in this area.
 Take advantage of the experience and perspective that most other attorneys are unable to offer and call or email to arrange a consultation with Attorney Rish today.